 - Possession of a broad range of creative skills that are applicable to the development and execution of the residency, such as social practice, graphic design, fabrication, photography, writing, etc.

 - Prior experience working in governmental agencies is not required but preferred.

 This residency is open to artists 18 years of age or older who are residents of the state of Minnesota and are eligible to work in the U.S. for the length of the residency.
 The residency will not sponsor green cards, visas, or citizenship.
 Paperwork should be sorted out prior to residency start date, which is not flexible.
-The AIR must be able to work in at MnDOT headquarters in St Paul, MN for the duration of the residency.
+The AIR must be able to work at MnDOT headquarters in St Paul, MN for the duration of the residency, or a combination of telework and in-person office presence.
 Artists working in any media are encouraged to apply, however, artists must have extensive experience with community engagement and collaboration as part of their practice.
 Artists at any career level may apply.
 The residency will include an ongoing public component including blogging and social media posts.
-T4America, MnDOT, SSTI, and ArtPlace retain the right to use documentation of AIR’s work, or the original work itself, in promotional materials.
+T4America and MnDOT retain the right to use documentation of AIR’s work, or the original work itself, in promotional materials.
 The AIR retains copyright to produced work.

-The AIR will be provided a stipend of $40,000 for the year-long residency, plus a $9,000 fringe benefits allowance.
-An additional $25,000 will be designated towards project implementation.
+The AIR will be provided a stipend of $40,000 for the year-long residency.
+The AIR will present project concepts and requests for funding in the $10,000-$15,000 range towards project implementation.
 Additional funds will be available to cover travel across Minnesota and for occasional travel out of state.